 Semi-synthetic fabrics result from chemical processes aimed at transforming naturally occurring fibers into softer or more durable semi-synthetic fibers.

 The naturally existing fiber is collected, deconstructed, and then recreated with layers of polymers in-between.
 This is often performed with cellulose, a structural plant sugar.

 Below are some examples of popular semi-synthetic fabrics that you will definitely encounter in a clothing store and what makes them different from modal.

 Rayon is a general word for a synthetic textile material made of reconstituted, regenerated, and purified plant material, namely cellulose or cellulose derivatives.
 It is a semi-synthetic fibre since its long-chain polymer structure is already given by nature and is only changed and partly destroyed by chemical processes.
 Types of rayon include viscose and lyocell.

 Cupro comprises regenerated cellulose fibres derived from recycled cotton linter; it is breathable and regulates temperature like cotton, drapes gracefully, and feels like silk.
 Frequently seen in lovely gowns and blouses.

-However, the chemicals used to treat bamboo cellulose can be harmful to the environment upon large quantities.
-Bamboo viscose is also known as bamboo rayon, and is used for sportswear and underwear.
+However, the chemicals used to treat bamboo cellulose can be harmful to the environment in large quantities.
+Bamboo viscose is also known as bamboo rayon and is used for sportswear and underwear.